nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   - Leena - Get to Level 2
   - If Not Attacked
     - Serge - 1 / 2
-    - Glenn - 3
+    - Glenn - 2 (3 if not attacked yet)
   - If Attacked
-    - Serge - 1 / 2 (if Serge is hit just do 1)
+    - Serge - 1 / 1 (if Serge is hit with GlideHook)
   - Leena - Strengthen Glenn
   - Serge - EagleEye Glenn
   - Leena - TurnWhite Glenn